JonathanMaverick/Strevo/README.md

 ## Future Plans

 - Expand **multi-language moderation** with Moderator Agent to serve global audiences.
-- Use Highlight Agent not just for post-stream VOD, but also for **real-time highlight suggestions** during live sessions.
+- Use Highlight Agent not just for post-stream VOD, but also for real-time highlight suggestions during live sessions
-- Integrate **autonomous AI agents** for personalized stream recommendations (e.g., suggest highlights or trending moments).
+- Mobile App (iOS & Android)
+- Advanced Creator Dashboard
+- Global Launch
+- Ad Integration and Subscription

 ## Technical Difficulties